-ACTION REQUEST - Public Works
+PREPARED BY: REVIEWED & APPROVED BY:

+Khurram Tunio, M. Eng., P. Eng.
+Director of Public Works Angela Rutley, BBA CAO

-То: Mayor and Members of Council
+Mayor and Members of Council To:

-Date of Meeting: December 15, 2020
+December 15, 2020 Date of Meeting:

-Subject: Hiring of Snow Plow Operators - Afternoon Shift
+Hiring of Snow Plow Operators - Afternoon Shift Subject:

 THAT the Council of the Township of North Dundas receives the recommendation of the Director of Public Works to hire the following (5) five seasonal snow plow operators / labourer for the 2020/2021 winter season: Richard Ventrella, Calvin Markell, Shane Lecuyer, Joseph Grozelle and Colin Giberson as per their letters of offer.